 There’s a moment when I go out to my garden when my entire body unclenches and my soul seems to sigh and says, “Yeah, this is where you need to be right now.”
 That’s part of my emotional landscape.
 It’s a powerful part.
 That unclenching is what makes me love gardening.

-I do feel that sometimes we ignore that component of things, but I also think I have always been acutely aware of the fact that I see and experience the world through an emotional lens, and so that is how I write my books.
+Sometimes we ignore that component of things, but I also have been acutely aware of the fact that I see and experience the world through an emotional lens, and so that is how I write my books.
 It’s one thing to say, for example, “Jenny’s dog died, and she couldn’t believe it.”
 I get that, and it’s fine.
-It’s another thing entirely to dive a little deeper and really bring me into that moment of disbelief.
+It’s another thing entirely to dive a little deeper and bring me into that moment of disbelief.
 What does disbelief FEEL LIKE to Jenny?
 Don’t tell me her dog died, and don’t summarize how she feels, but bring me into that level of discovery, and make her feelings come alive as she processes the event.
 This happened, and then interprets it through her own emotional lens.

 Basically, if someone was writing a story about you discovering your dog died, what would they say?
 How would that moment feel for you?
 Write in a way that brings me under your skin.
 Bring me into Jenny’s experience.
 Let me experience it as it happens.
 Let me feel the emotions she feels as she interprets this moment, as it sinks into her heart and becomes real.